Article XIII. Administration and Enforcement

 28 – 1303.2 PROCEEDINGS OF THE BOARD OF APPEALS

-- The Board of Appeals shall adopt rules necessary to the conduct of its affairs, and in keeping with the provisions of this Ordinance.
-Meetings shall be held at the call of the Chairman and at such other times as the Board may determine.
-The Chairman, or in his absence the Acting Chairman, may administer oaths and compel the attendance of witnesses.
+A. The Board of Zoning Appeals shall adopt rules necessary to the conduct of its affairs, and in keeping with the provisions of this Ordinance.
+Meetings shall be held at the call of the Chair and at such other times as the Board may determine.
+The Chair, or in his absence the Acting Chair, may administer oaths and compel the attendance of witnesses.
 All meetings shall be open to the public.

 28 – 1303.3 HEARINGS; APPEALS; NOTICE

-- Appeals to the Board of Appeals concerning interpretation or administration of this Ordinance, the Subdivision Regulations, and any other ordinance of the Town authorizing appeals to the Board of Appeals may be taken by any person aggrieved by such decision or by any officer, Commission, or Department of the Town.
-Such appeals shall be taken within thirty (30) days after any action by any Town official or Board applying, granting or denying a request pursuant to this Ordinance, the Subdivision Regulations, or any other ordinance of the Town authorizing appeals to the Board of Appeals by filing with the Town Planner/Codes Administrator and with the Board of Appeals a notice of appeal specifying the grounds thereof.
-The Town Planner/Codes Administrator shall forthwith transmit to the Board all papers constituting the record upon which the action appealed from was taken.
+A. Appeals to the Board of Zoning Appeals concerning interpretation or administration of this Ordinance, the Subdivision Regulations, and any other ordinance of the Town authorizing appeals to the Board of Zoning Appeals may be taken by any person aggrieved by such decision or by any officer, Commission, or Department of the Town.
+Such appeals shall be taken within thirty (30) days after any action by any Town official or Board applying, granting or denying a request pursuant to this Ordinance, the Subdivision Regulations, or any other ordinance of the Town authorizing appeals to the Board of Zoning Appeals by filing with the Town Planner and with the Board of Zoning Appeals a notice of appeal specifying the grounds thereof.
+The Town Planner shall forthwith transmit to the Board all papers constituting the record upon which the action appealed from was taken.

-- The Board of Appeals shall fix a reasonable time for the hearing of appeal, give public notice thereof as well as due notice to the parties in interest, and hold a public hearing upon the appeal.
-At least fifteen (15) days’ notice of the time and place of such hearing shall be published in a paper of general circulation in the Town and by posting the property.
+B. The Board of Zoning Appeals shall fix a reasonable time for the hearing of appeal, give public notice thereof as well as due notice to the parties in interest, and hold a public hearing upon the appeal.
+At least fifteen (15) days’ notice of the time and place of such hearing shall be published in a paper of general circulation in the Town and on the Town of Easton website, and by posting the property.
 At the hearing, any party may appear in person or by agent or attorney.
 The Board shall then render a written decision affirming, reversing or modifying the decision appealed from.

 28 – 1303.4 STAY OF PROCEEDINGS